-Companies are required to obtain written permission from the employee or applicant before performing a background check and provide a disclosure, separate from other documents (e.g. employment applications), stating that a background check may be conducted for employment purposes.
+Companies are required to obtain written permission from you before performing a background check, and must provide a disclosure – separate from other any documents (e.g. employment applications) – stating that a background check may be conducted for employment purposes.

-Additionally, when a company decides to hire, demote, or deny employment on the basis of a background check, it must:
+When a company decides to hire, demote, or deny employment on the basis of a background check, it must:

-While a number of employers seek background checks for what they claim are security reasons, it has been alleged that background checks are racially biased and work primarily to disqualify minorities from employment.
-In fact, in light of these allegations, the EEOC is looking to review its policies regarding potential discrimination from employers' use of arrest and conviction records.
-The agency has discussed a potential review of its guidance on criminal background checks as concerns have arisen that African Americans and Hispanics may be discriminated against in "blanket" hiring policies which exclude applicants with past convictions.
+While a number of employers carry out background checks for security reasons, it has been alleged that background checks can, on occasion, be racially biased and work primarily to disqualify minorities from employment.
+In fact, in light of these allegations, the U.S. Equal Employment Opportunity Commission (EEOC) is reviewing its stance on the use of arrest records during hiring processes following concerns that African Americans and Hispanics face discrimination under "blanket" hiring policies that exclude applicants with past convictions.

-Several employers have already faced legal actions claiming that their hiring policies were discriminatory.
+Several employers have already faced legal action claiming that their hiring policies were discriminatory.
 For instance, a background check lawsuit against Pepsi beverages resulted in a $3.13 million settlement to resolve claims that the company discriminated against African Americans in its background checks.
-The Equal Employment Opportunity Commission (EEOC) found that Pepsi disproportionately excluded African American applicants, as the company’s hiring policy did not permit those who had been arrested to be hired for permanent jobs, even if they were never actually convicted of any crime.
+The EEOC found that Pepsi disproportionately excluded African American applicants, as the company’s hiring policy did not permit those who had been arrested to be hired for permanent jobs, even if they were never actually convicted of any crime.
 The EEOC’s investigation found that denying employment based on arrest and conviction records could be discriminatory when it is not relevant to the position, as it can limit job openings for applicants based on their race.
-Pepsi had to also hire any of the 300 African Americans adversely affected by Pepsi’s hiring policy, if they would still like to apply to the company.
+As part of the settlement, Pepsi had to hire any of the 300 African Americans adversely affected by its hiring policy who still wanted a position at the company.

 Rite Aid is facing a class action lawsuit over its use of background checks during the hiring process, amid claims job applicants aren't given a chance to defend themselves from accusations of theft.… More